Skip to content ↓

 Forest School & Outdoor Learning

 Forest Schools is designed to provide opportunities for outdoor learning in a woodland environment.
-As a school we are very fortunate in having our own forest school area and a teacher trained to deliver the Forest Schools programme, who is based at The Warriner School Farm.
+As a school, we are very fortunate in having our own forest school area and a teacher trained to deliver the Forest Schools programme, who is based at The Warriner School Farm.

 Children in our Foundation Stage and Year 1 have weekly forest school sessions.
 Sessions are designed around the needs of the group to ensure that they are learner-led.
 Teamwork skills are developed through games and activities.
 Individual skills and self-esteem are fostered through activities such as hide and seek, shelter building, tool skills, lighting fires or environmental art.

-PE & Sport
+PE and Sport

 Music and the Arts